-Inbreeding is defined as two closely related individuals breeding and producing offspring.
-The AKC (American Kennel Club) has banned directly inbred individuals from registering (father-daughter, mother-son, sibling combinations).
-Inbreeding depression is where populations’ genetics are weakened by inbreeding.
+Inbreeding happens when closely related individuals breed and produce offspring.
+The American Kennel Club (AKC) prohibits registering directly inbred individuals like father-daughter, mother-son, and sibling combinations.
+Inbreeding depression is a phenomenon where the genetics of a population get weakened due to inbreeding.

-Weakened genetics will lead to a higher probability of poor health in all individuals of this bloodline and breed.
-Further negatives include a loss of variation.
-This increases the probability of transferring negative traits such as difficulty breathing due to a small snout or hip dysplasia.
+When the genetics of a population get weakened due to inbreeding, it can lead to a higher probability of poor health in all individuals of the same bloodline and breed.
+Furthermore, there is a loss of variation, which increases the likelihood of transferring negative traits like difficulty breathing due to a small snout or hip dysplasia

 What is inbreeding depression in dogs?

 When closely related animals mate, their offspring may suffer from inbreeding depression.
 In other words, if the puppies’ parents have similar genetic makeup, the puppies may experience health issues, negative temperaments, and reduced herd immunity.